 Fragmentation of healthcare

 Fragmentation of healthcare means entrusting your healthcare with more than one doctor and practice.
 Understandably, a single primary care physician may not have the expertise to diagnose and treat all medical issues, but checking with different healthcare professionals for the same or related conditions can result in a clash of treatments.
-The best thing to do is go to your primary care physician for all your problems and let them issue a referral if necessary.
+The best thing to do is go to primary care physicians for all your problems and let them issue a referral if necessary.

 With that being said, a misdiagnosis that arises from the fragmentation of care isn’t necessarily your fault.
 You can still file a medical malpractice claim and receive compensation for all your economic and non-economic losses arising from the misdiagnosis.
 Specialist lawyers, such as these ones at The Tinker Law Firm PLLC, can help determine if you have a case and even file the claim for you.